Born March 31, 2016

 If you would like to check out some of our breeder friends for a closer location or to get a kitten sooner, click on the links below.
-We have had direct contact with all of these breeders, trust them implicitly, and back their guarantee with our own (we will replace the kitten).
+We have had direct contact with all of these breeders, have been to their homes in most cases, trust them implicitly, and back their guarantee with our own (we will replace the kitten).

 Alexy Abyssinians - NC

 Kahali Abyssinians - NY

 Karraway Abyssinians - KY

 Kelela Abyssinians - AZ

 Sumatra Abyssinians - IA